Reflections on anger

 Anger by L. W. B.

-Most inmates intimately know the disadvantages of anger.
+Most incarcerated people intimately know the disadvantages of anger.
 Often it’s what landed them in prison and while there, then makes them more miserable. — Venerable Thubten Chodron

 Anger, it can eat you like a ravenously hungry worm!